-South Korea court sentences ex-president to 5 years in martial law case
+South Korea’s ex-president Yoon given 5-year jail term in martial law case

-Former President Yoon Suk Yeol found guilty of obstructing justice and other charges linked to declaring martial law in 2024.
+Former President Yoon Suk Yeol found guilty of obstructing justice and other charges related to declaring martial law in 2024.

-A court in South Korea has sentenced the country’s former president, Yoon Suk Yeol, to five years in jail after finding him guilty on charges stemming from his declaration of martial law in December 2024, a live broadcast of the ruling showed.
+A court in South Korea has sentenced the country’s former president, Yoon Suk Yeol, to five years in jail after finding him guilty on charges stemming from his declaration of martial law in December 2024.

 Yoon was found guilty on Friday of charges that include obstructing authorities from executing an arrest warrant related to his martial law declaration, as well as fabricating official documents and failing to comply with the legal process required to impose martial law.